top of page

 When was the synagogue invented?

-The earliest archaeological evidence of a synagogue comes from Egypt, where dedication inscriptions were discovered on a structure dating from the 3rd century BCE that identified it as a synagogue.
-The earliest evidence of a synagogue in Israel comes from the 1st century CE.
-A Greek inscription found in Jerusalem reads: “Theodotus, son of Vettenos the priest achisynagogus, son of an archisynagogus and grandson of an archisynagogus, who built the synagogue for purposes of reciting the Law and studying the commandments, and the hostel, chambers and water installations to provide for the needs of itinerants from abroad, and whose father, with the elders and Simonidus, founded the synagogue.”
-This indicates that very early synagogues at the time of the Second Temple were used for reading and studying the Torah and hosting visitors, but not necessarily for daily prayer.
+The earliest archaeological evidence of a synagogue comes from Egypt, where dedication inscriptions were discovered on a structure dating from the 3rd century BCE enabling its identification as a synagogue.
+The earliest evidence of a synagogue in Israel comes from the 1st century CE from the Theodotus Inscription found on a stone block or stele in the Kidron Valley in Jerusalem.
+This is therefore before the destruction of the Second Temple.
+Its Greek inscription reads: “Theodotus, son of Vettenos the priest achisynagogus, son of an archisynagogus and grandson of an archisynagogus, who built the synagogue for purposes of reciting the Law and studying the commandments, and the hostel, chambers and water installations to provide for the needs of itinerants from abroad, and whose father, with the elders and Simonidus, founded the synagogue.”
+This inscription tells us that very early synagogues were used for reading and studying the Torah and hosting visitors, although not necessarily for prayer.

-Hike along Nahal Dishon on the Schvil Yisrael in the Baram Forest
+Hike along Nahal Dishon on the Schvil Yisrael

 Take the black-marked trail until you reach the gorge and then turn left along the Schvil Yisrael.
 Eventually you will come to the main road, Route 899.